====== Regression Models ======

 If there is just one independent variable, then it is known as Simple Linear Regression, while in the case of more than one independent variable, it is called Multiple Linear Regression.
 In the same way, in the case of a single dependent variable, it is called Univariate Linear Regression.
 In contrast, in the case of many dependent variables, it is known as Multivariate Linear Regression.

-If the fathers' heights are Y and their children's heights are X, the liner regression algorithm is looking for a liner function that, in the ideal case, will fit all the children's heights to their parent heights.
+If the fathers' heights are Y and their children's heights are X, the linear regression algorithm is looking for a linear function that, in the ideal case, will fit all the children's heights to their parent heights.
 So, the function would look like the following equation:

-* β0 and β1 y axis crossing and slope coefficients of the liner function correspondingly
+* β0 and β1 y axis crossing and slope coefficients of the linear function correspondingly

 Unfortunately, in the context of the given example, finding such a function is not possible for all x-y pairs at once since x and y values differ from pair to pair.
 However, finding a linear function that minimises the distance of the given y to the y' produced by the function or model for all x-y pairs is possible.
-In this case, y' an estimated or forecasted y value.
-At the same time, the distance between each y-y'pair is called an error.
-Since the error might be positive or negative, a squared error is used to estimate the error.
+In this case, y' is an estimated or forecasted y value.
+At the same time, the distance between each y-y' pair is called an error.
+Since the error might be positive or negative, a squared error estimates the error.

 It means that the following equation might describe the model: